HenrikBengtsson/future/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘qs’

     Package suggested but not available for checking: ‘NLMR’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  6.2Mb
+      sub-directories of 1Mb or more:
+        R   4.7Mb
     ```

 # spaMM